information1222pm-collab/MemecoinHunter/replit.md

 **Migration Management**: Drizzle Kit handles schema migrations and database versioning, with migrations stored in the `/migrations` directory.

 ### Authentication and Authorization
-The application implements session-based authentication with subscription tier-based access control.
-Different features are gated based on user subscription levels (basic, premium, pro).
+The application implements session-based authentication. **All features are currently available to all authenticated users regardless of subscription tier** - subscription restrictions have been removed to provide free access.

-**Security Measures**: Input validation using Zod schemas, CORS configuration, and secure session management with PostgreSQL session storage.
+**Security Measures**: Input validation using Zod schemas, CORS configuration, CSRF protection, and secure session management with PostgreSQL session storage.

 ### External Dependencies